Principles & Decorum

 Convictions:

-St. Francis Classical Academy Tutors will affirm the dogmas of Christ as expressed in the Scriptures and the Nicene Creed without exception, will affirm our statement of faith, and will instruct from a traditionalist, Christian perspective.
+St. Francis Classical Academy Tutors affirm the dogmas of Christ as expressed in the Scriptures and the Nicene Creed without exception, affirm our statement of faith, and instruct from a traditionalist, Christian perspective.

-St. Francis Classical Academy Tutors will conduct their personal and professional lives in accordance with the following:
+St. Francis Classical Academy Tutors conduct their personal and professional lives in accordance with the following standards:

-• Regularly attend Christian worship, pray, and study Scripture;
+– Regularly attend Church, pray, and study the Scriptures;

-• Out of a pastoral concern for students, instructors will feel the freedom to briefly depart from their lesson plans to offer timely wisdom on issues that affect the lives of their students.
+– Out of a pastoral concern for students, instructors will feel the freedom to briefly depart from their lesson plans to offer wisdom on issues that affect the lives of their students.

 Statement of Faith

-Tutors, students, and parents will affirm the dogmas expressed in the Nicene Creed without exception and affirm traditional moral teachings of the faith, such as:
+Tutors, students, and parents must affirm the dogmas expressed in the Nicene Creed without exception and affirm traditional moral teachings of the faith, such as:

-• the important role of spiritual disciplines (prayer, fasting/feasting, giving, etc.) as formative in the Christian life;
+– the role of spiritual disciplines (prayer, fasting/feasting, giving, etc.) as formative in the Christian life;

 Nicene Creed